valens200/GSoC-2024/README.md

 Special thanks to <a href="https://github.com/shaheemazmalmmd" target="_blank">Shaheem Azmal M MD</a>, <a href="https://github.com/GMishx" target="_blank">Gaurav Mishra</a>,  <a href="https://github.com/dushimsam" target="_blank">Samuel Dushimimana</a>, and <a href="https://github.com/soham4abc" target="_blank">Soham Banerjee</a> as my mentors.
 I really appreciate how humble and polite these people are, their full guidance and support has truly shaped me and made me who I am today.
     <br/>
     <br/>
     In conclusion, It has been an exciting journey working with this wonderful community, and I've gained so much from the experience.
-As we move forward, there is always room for improvement in every line of code, keep pushing code!
+This is not an end but a good start to tackle as many open-source projects.
+I will embrace the open-cource culture I gained from GSoC, keep contributing as well as guiding new contributors!
 </p>

 <h1 align = "center" id = "connections">🌐 Let's connect! </h1>